 The acidic solution caused the blocks to gradually turn from pink to colourless.

 She recorded the time taken for the blocks to turn completely colourless.
 She repeated this three times.

-TABLE 3 shows the student's results.
+TABLE 3, on the opposite page, shows the student's results.